alextrenam/emacs_config/README.md

-This repository contains my Emacs configuration files, and my attempts at creating a neat looking and efficient work flow setup.
+This repository contains my Emacs configuration files and attempts at creating a neat looking and efficient work flow setup.